josiah-chua/Default-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/81459293/155047806-c2db0769-6171-4a66-8e3b-d8cafd007d05.png)

 Create the docker container to deploy the API using this command.
-Remeber tochange the file addresses accroding to the comments as the docker file puts cpies the files into another directory called app/
+Remeber to change the file addresses accroding to the comments as the docker file puts cpies the files into another directory called app/

 ![image](https://user-images.githubusercontent.com/81459293/155047699-3562dcff-13dd-47af-a7da-f85c258524d2.png)